Assassinkin/haskell101/notes.md

 ### Algebraic Data Types

 To be done ...

-###
+# again

 to foce haskell to treat a var in a certain way use:
 (123 :: Float) then 123 will be considered float